DanielRGilles/DanielRGilles/README.md

 ### Hi there 👋
 ![banner](https://github.com/DanielRGilles/DanielRGilles/blob/main/Dano.gif)

-<p text-align="center">I am a Full-Stack Software Developer with experience with React, Tailwind, and Express</p>
+<p text-align="center">I am a Full-Stack Software Developer with experience with React, Tailwind, PostgreSQL and Express
+I'm always excited to learn and implement new tech and features.
+I love hiking and traveling in my free time.</p>

 ### 💻 Tech Stack